-22. Is collateral required for an NJ CELs loan?
+21. Is collateral required for an NJ CELs loan?

 Yes, all NJ CELs loans are secured, so collateral is required.
-Collateral of all types may be required, including but not limited to a general lien on business assets, security interest in financed equipment, security interest in intellectual property, and security interest in supply contracts.
+Collateral of all types may be required, including but not limited to a general lien on business assets, title assignment and/or lien on (a) vehicle(s), security interest in financed equipment, security interest in intellectual property, and security interest in supply contracts.